Tail Docking and Dew Claw Removal

 Reasons behind docking the tails have been functional as well as cosmetic.
 Poodles

-were originally and in some cases are still used as water retrieval dogs.
-The tail was
+were originally used as water retrieval dogs.
+The tail was docked so it did not hamper

-docked so it did not hamper the dogs ability to swim and so that the dogs tail pom-pom
+the dogs ability to swim and so that the dogs tail pom-pom could be seen above the

-could be seen above the water line.
-Other reasons for docking the tail is to
+water line.
+Other reasons for docking the tail is to prevent broken tails from injuries

-is very painful and can cause problems for the dogs.
-Tail injuries are why tail
+A broken tail is very painful and can cause additional problems for the dogs.

-docking is a common practice in several breeds.
+Tail injuries are why tail docking is a common practice in many breeds.

 With time poodles have become less of a retriever and more of a companion dog.